tosin2013/alert-manager-to-service-now/README.md

-# Sendinfg Alert Manager alerts to ServiceNow on OpenShift
+# Sending Alert Manager alerts to ServiceNow on OpenShift

 ## Requirements
 * OpenShift 4.12+